-Dr. Fredericks initially chose the GCP for its ease of use.
+Dr. Fredericks initially chose the Google Cloud for its ease of use.
 "It's been a wonderful addition to my classes," he says, pointing out the real-world applications for computer science majors preparing for careers in business, science, technology, education, research, and other fields.

-That's one reason why he puts GCP at the core of his university classes, so his students can learn the skills needed to master the tools and explore their own possibilities.
+That's one reason why he puts Google Cloud at the core of his university classes, so his students can learn the skills needed to master the tools and explore their own possibilities.

-Dr. Fredericks participates in the Google Cloud Platform Education Credits program, which provides faculty and student credits to use toward GCP tools.
+Dr. Fredericks participates in the Google Cloud Education Credits program, which provides faculty and student credits to use toward Google Cloud tools.
 That’s a huge plus for cash-strapped students.
 "They really like not having to use a credit card," he says.
 "The credits are free and if they run out, I can request more.
 It’s not the end of the semester for them."

 When it comes to using cloud computing for teaching and research, Dr. Fredericks believes the sky’s the limit.
 "It's easy, the students like it, and there's a lot more I could be doing with it," he says.
 "We look forward to expanding our use of Google Cloud tools in the future."